C

 Explanation:

-extern storage class in the following declaration,
+storage class in the following declaration,

 extern int i;